hurihuri123/smart-market-chat/README.md

 # Step 2: Navigate to the project directory.
 cd <YOUR_PROJECT_NAME>

+# Step 3: Create environment files for your API endpoints.
+# Copy the contents of `env.example` into `.env.development` and `.env.production`,
+# then update `VITE_API_BASE_URL` to point to your local and production backends.

-# Step 3: Install the necessary dependencies.
+# Step 4: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```